flyinggrizzly/dentally-question-app/README.md

 The last one may be a "future requirement", pending time.

+### Uniqueness constraints

+I've set a uniqueness constraint on the question title, knowing that it is probably a bad idea in a production situation.

+The reason for this is that I also know that in the long run we'd want to have some kind of deduplication logic in place on questions, and this is a fast and dirty way to point at the issue and the general... family of solutions we'd need.
+(Bonus: it also demonstrates I use database-level constraints to back critical logic).

 ### User modelling and auth

 For the sake of getting this complete in a short amount of time, I'm using